L5-pds/pds-project/README.md

   ```
   *P.s. make sure that you have the right IdentityFile path (change it if it's not "~/.ssh/id_rsa").*

- 3. Clone this repository :
+ 4. Clone this repository :

   - `git clone github:tarikouu/pds-project.git`

+ 5. Config your git :

+  - `git config user.name "your_name_please"`
+  - `git config user.email "your_email_please"`

- 4. Good job !
+ 6. Good job !
 You can now start coding (y) Have lots of fun !